Are you thinking about getting pregnant shortly?

 For pregnant women, however, obesity can pose an even greater risk.

-Obesity is linked with several complications like:
+Obesity is linked with several complications:

-Obesity can also cause an increased risk of Cesarean birth and can lead to stillbirth in some cases.
+Obesity can also cause an increased risk of Cesarean birth and lead to stillbirth in some cases.

 Furthermore, babies born to obese mothers have higher chances of developing childhood obesity.